MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 There are two ways to share a OneDrive file or local file with a Remote Assist HoloLens user.
 Supported files include .jpg, bmp, png, tif, pdf, and still gif.

 - From the mixed reality tool bar, select the **Share File** option to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
-- From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.
+- From the Microsoft Teams chat, select **Attach file** to share a file from OneDrive or your computer.

 When you share a file, it'll pop up as a new slate in the Remote Assist HoloLens user’s space and a link to the file will be shared in the chat.
 All call participants can annotate a file displayed in the Remote Assist HoloLens user’s space.